 How to get it right

 Defining the duration of a game incubation programme can be a difficult task to get right the first time round.
-However, a number of indicators can contribute to define how long or short a planned programme should ideally be – including how experienced the game developers it is intended for are, as this will play an important role in defining where the starting point of the incubatees is: is it e.g. from scratch, focusing on topics such as establishing your own company, or is it more advanced business development subjects that is at the core of the programme?
+However, a number of indicators can contribute to define how long or short a planned programme should ideally be – including how experienced the game developers it is intended for are, as this will play an important role in defining where the starting point of the incubatees is.
+Is it e.g. from scratch, focusing on topics such as establishing your own company ?
+Or are more advanced business development subjects at the core of the programme?
 It is, in other words, important to mould the duration (and content) of the incubation programme in relation to the target group(s) from which you recruit your new start-ups.